A new diet trend has emerged and it’s gained the attention of the masses.

 Inflammation can be exacerbated when carbohydrate-rich foods are consumed.
 Vegetable oils, processed foods, and even some nutrients in plants have been linked to increased inflammatory responses in the body.

-Having less inflammation through a carnivore diet results in less aches and pains.
+Having less inflammation through a carnivore diet results in fewer aches and pains.
 The extra collagen from protein sources will also improve cartilage health.

 Healthy fats are responsible for optimal hormonal function, including testosterone.
 Diets that are high in healthy fats have been shown to improve testosterone levels[*].